sulu/SuluContentBundle/UPGRADE.md

 ### Refactor RoutableInterface to use configured schema for route generation

-The `RoutableInterface` was refactored to increase consistence and use the configured `route_schema` instead of a hardcoded schema for generating routes.

-Therefore, the `getContentId` method was renamed to `getRoutableId` and the `getLocale` method was renamed to `getRoutableLocale`.
-Furthermore, the `getContentClass` method was replaced with a `getRoutableResourceKey` method.

-The bundle now uses the `route_schema` that is configured via `sulu_route.mappings` for generating the route for an entity.
+The bundle now uses the `route_schema` that is configured via `sulu_route.mappings` for generating the route for an entity instead of a hardcoded value.
 If no `route_schema` is configured, no route will be generated.

+Therefore, the `getContentId` method of the `RoutableInterface` was renamed to `getRoutableId` and the `getContentClass` method was replaced with a `getResourceKey` method.

 ### Moved automation bundle services